pantherdb/OrthoGrafter/README.md

-Sept 1st - Basic usage should work on github now now
+Sept 1st - Basic usage should work on github now.
+Additional function details to be updated shortly.

 # OrthoGrafter